-- Who the job seeker is;
+1. Who the job seeker is.

-- What the job seeker wants; and
+2. What the job seeker wants.

-- Why the job seeker should get an interview.
+3. Why the job seeker should get an interview.

 If the employer can't grasp that information in a quick scan, he or she is apt to set the resume aside or, even worse, discard it.

 The right resume format (chronological, functional, or combination) organizes your information so that it passes an employer's eight-second test.

 This format highlights your dates, places of employment, and job titles, presenting them as headings under which your accomplishments are written.

-The chronological format can be most effective when:
+⏩ The chronological format can be most effective when:

 The functional resume presents your work experience under skill headings, which gives you the freedom to prioritize your achievements by their relevance and impact rather than by chronology.

 This resume format is not highly regarded by most employers because it's not easy to figure out what happened where in an applicant's work history.
 For that reason, do not use it unless:

-The combination resume format is a hybrid of the chronological and functional resumes.
-Starting with the chronological format, skill headings are inserted under job title and employer headings to emphasize the relevant skills used on that particular job.
+The rest of the resume is in the standard chronological format.
+Skill headings are inserted under job title and employer headings to emphasize the relevant skills used on that particular job.

 Employers like the combination format because it clearly displays the job seeker's work history.
 Job seekers like this format because it highlights their skills.

-The combination format is a great choice if:
+⏩ The combination format is a great choice if: